zekeriyasari/Causal.jl/docs/src/manual/connections/link.md

 end
 t = @async reader(l)
 ```
 The `reader` is defined such that the data written from one end of `l` is read until the data is `NaN`.
-Now, we have runnable task `t`.
+Now, we have runnable a task `t`.
 This means the `l` is ready for data writing.
 ```@repl link_writing_ex_1
 put!(l, 1.)
 put!(l, 2.)